 Participation in such an organization allows members to obtain benefits or discounts from another company or vendor which they otherwise might not have been able to achieve individually.
 For the vendor, the GPO enables a larger scale.
 Likewise, small businesses often use GPOs in their supply chain management to operate more cost-effectively.
 The GPO itself makes money by charging a membership fee and membership is, of course, voluntary.

 GPOs have been around for roughly a century.
 According to HIGPA, hospitals first used them to purchase costly but necessary supplies.
 This allowed hospitals to provide better services without charging prohibitive costs.
 Today, they’re common in many industries, including electronics, agriculture, and industrial manufacturing.

-Even the US government employs the GPO strategy across a number of industries, as well as within its own contracted work.
+Even the US government employs the GPO strategy across several industries, as well as within its contracted work.
 This strategy promotes access to cost-effective, high-quality products and services.
-ASE Direct is proud to work with healthcare providers to form GPOs for healthcare technology and supplies.

 How Does a GPO Work for the Customer?